Skip to main content

 Ideally, when you find a great tenant, it’s in your best interest to rent to them for as long as possible.
 After all, landing a desirable tenant isn’t something that happens every other day.

-Short-term leases can result in more tenant turnover which means that you need to budget for remarking the rental and potential periods of vacancy.
+Short-term lease can result in more tenant turnover as compared to a fixed term lease which means that you need to budget for remarking the rental and potential periods of vacancy.

 High Vacancy Rates